Rules (restaurant)

-Rules is a London restaurant on Maiden Lane in Covent Garden.
+Rules is a restaurant on Maiden Lane in Covent Garden, London.
 Rules was founded in 1798 by Thomas Rule, and describes itself as London's oldest restaurant.

 History

 Rules was opened by Thomas Rule in 1798, primarily as an oyster bar but served, and continues to serve, traditional British cuisine.
 Rules specialises in game and has its own estate, the Lartington Estate, in Teesdale.